mottla/CryptoVote/README.md

 1. No underlying database
 2. No automated neighbor finding
 3. No DOS protection
-4. No elegant handeling of orphan blocks
+4. No elegant handling of orphan blocks
 5. No merkle tree.
 One block holds at most one transaction.